lst68868/NiFTy/README.md

 The application will start running on `http://localhost:3000`

+## Technologies Used
+- Frontend: React, React Router
+- Backend: Python, Django, Alchemy, PSQL, MetaMask, Solidity(smart contracts), RemixIDE
+- Deployment: Heroku, Netlify

+## Future Enhancements

+We have exciting plans for future enhancements to make Mycelium an even more robust and feature-rich NFT minting platform.
+Some of the planned enhancements include:

+- **Search Feature**: Implementing a search feature that allows users to easily find specific NFTs based on keywords, artist names, or other relevant criteria.

+- **NFT Marketplace**: Enabling the ability to buy and sell NFTs directly on Mycelium, creating a thriving marketplace for digital creators and collectors.

+- **Categorization of NFTs**: Introducing a categorization system for NFTs, allowing users to browse and discover NFTs by different categories or themes.

+- **User NFT Collection**: Enhancing user profiles to include a dedicated section for showcasing and managing collected NFTs, providing a personalized and immersive experience for users.

+We are committed to continually improving Mycelium and providing a seamless and enjoyable experience for our users.
+Stay tuned for these exciting future enhancements!

 ## Contributing

 We welcome contributions from the community.
 If you wish to contribute, please feel free to make a pull request.